 Baits Dromana Pier

-At this location, we would highly recommend the baits suggested below.
-There are several ways to present baits including a running sinker rig, paternoster rig, or dropper rig.
-The rig and sinker choice will be dependent on the species you are targeting and the conditions such as wind and tidal strength.
+At this location, we highly recommend the baits suggested below.
+There are several ways to present baits, including a running sinker rig, a paternoster rig, or a dropper rig.
+The rig and sinker choice will depend on the species you target and conditions such as wind and tidal strength.

 Bait Choices